insin/comments-owl-for-hacker-news/README.md

 Hides reply links in comment threads to allow more vertical space for comments.

-This option can also be toggled while viewing an item's comments threads, using the browser's context menu:
+This option can also be toggled while viewing an item's comments, using the browser's context menu:

 | Firefox | Chrome |
 |:-------:|:------:|